Epithelioid Mesothelioma

 Epithelioid mesothelioma cell subtypes include:

 • Adenomatoid mesothelioma: This accounts for about 5% of all cases of malignant pleural mesothelioma.
-Though rare, doctors can recommend treatments.
+It needs to be distinguished from benign (noncancerous) adenomatoid tumors.

-• Cystic mesothelioma: This type is usually found in cases of peritoneal mesothelioma that affect women.
-Cystic mesothelioma is usually benign (not cancerous).
+• Cystic mesothelioma: This type is usually found in cases of peritoneal epithelioid mesothelioma that affect women.
+It is usually benign.

 • Deciduoid mesothelioma: Fewer than 5% of patients have deciduoid mesothelioma, according to a 2022 study.
-Patients with this subtype have a poor health outlook, but treatments may still help.
+This subtype has a poor health outlook, but treatments may still help.

 • Solid mesothelioma: This subtype can form in nest or sheet-like patterns.
 A 2020 Histopathology study found that patients with solid mesothelioma had an average survival time of a little over 1 year.

-• Tubulopapillary mesothelioma: This common subtype has cube-shaped cells and grows slower than the other cancer cell types.
+• Tubulopapillary mesothelioma: This common subtype has cube-shaped cells and grows slower than the other subtypes.
 Patients with this subtype lived for nearly 2 years on average in a 2020 Histopathology study.

 • Well-differentiated papillary mesothelioma: This is a very rare subtype.
 Most cases are considered benign, and the cells spread slowly.
 However, a 2019 Modern Pathology report found that some cases could be cancerous.